jweese74/One-Dojo/README.md

   - **Administrator** – Full access
   - **Instructor** – Student records only
   - **Treasurer** – Financial records only
+  - Custom roles stored in the `roles` table for flexible permissions

 - 🔌 **Modular Architecture**
   - Exposed secure APIs for external integration